aetuk/pega-docker-compose/README.md

 # pega-docker-compose
 Docker-compose files that will help you install Pega environment for your development, non-production needs.
-For environments where 1 containers = 1 machine this works great.
+For environments where 1 vm container = 1 pega instance this works great.
 Please validate and test before using as your new production environment.
 For production ready setup based on k8s please follow instructions prodived by Pegasystems: [pega-helm-charts](https://github.com/pegasystems/pega-helm-charts)

 ## Building images